 Step 1: Numb Your Client

 When your client arrives, take the time to answer any questions or concerns they may have right off the bat.
-Next, you can apply a topical numbing cream that will set for about 20-30 minutes.
-While your client is numbing, you can discuss their preferred eyebrow style, review your portfolio, browse through their any of their brow inspo pics and review their intake/consent form.
+Next, you can apply a topical numbing cream, such as Zensa, that will sit for about 20-30 minutes.
+While your client is numbing, you can discuss their preferred eyebrow style, review your portfolio, browse through any of their brow inspiration pics and review their intake/consent form.
 This is a great opportunity to listen carefully to their desires and pay attention to their facial expressions in order to craft eyebrows that will brighten their eyes and really light up their face.

 Step 2: Prep Your Pencil

-Whether you use a pencil, marker or other drawing tool to map out your design, always make sure everything is completely clean and sanitized by cleaning it with a sanitizer containing 70% alcohol.
+Whether you use a pencil, marker or other drawing tools to map out your design, always make sure everything is completely clean and sanitized by cleaning it with a 70% alcohol sanitizer.
 I prefer to use a tool with a very fine tip that allows me to draw realistic, hair-like strokes, like our new Pro Silk Pencil.
 Prepping the pencil does take a little extra time and patience but it will create a clear guide for my microblading strokes.

-If you are using a pencil similar to my Pro Silk Pencil, you can sharpen it with an X-ACTO Knife (found at any craft supply store or on Amazon) to gently plane the lead down to a fine point in the shape of a duck bill.
+If you are using a pencil similar to the Pro Silk Pencil, you can sharpen it with an X-ACTO Knife (found at any craft supply store or on Amazon) to gently plane the lead down to a fine point in the shape of a duckbill.
 Once you have carved it down to a fine edge, you can smooth the corners by gently "filing down" the corners on a piece of paper.

-If you are using our Skinny Silk Pencil, simply wind the lead up about 1 mm and run it over a piece of paper to flatten the end.
+If you are using our Skinny Silk Pencil, simply twist the lead up about 1mm and run it over a piece of paper to flatten the end.
 Then you can use the edge of the flattened end to draw crisp, precise strokes.